David Julian image shared with Tower Hill’s flickr group.

 One thing about gardeners, they are keen observers of nature.
 The more you garden, the more in tune you seem to become to the earth’s cycles, patterns, and connections.

-I’ve only been gardening since about 2008, so there is still so much for me to learn, including that a hummingbird moth is not some mystical creature from a Tolkien novel.
+I’ve only been gardening for about a decade, so there is still so much for me to learn, including that a hummingbird moth is not some mystical creature from a Tolkien novel.

-In recent years, I had come to realize, thanks in part to the fantastic educators at Tower Hill, that if you want hummingbirds to come to your yard, and I did and do because they are amazing, that I’d have to plant hummingbird-friendly plants in my yard.
-And if I wanted to help pollinators – which I did and do – I should plant more pollinator friendly plants in my garden.
+In recent years, I had come to realize, thanks in part to the fantastic educators at Tower Hill, that if you want hummingbirds to come to your yard – and I did and do because they are amazing – that I’d have to plant hummingbird-friendly plants in my yard.
+And if I wanted to help pollinators, I should plant more pollinator friendly plants in my garden.
 I added a little of this (fox glove) and a little of that (gladiolus) each year to attract interesting and beneficial organisms to my yard.

 Lo and behold, shortly after eavesdropping on this hummingbird moth conversation, I spotted a most beautiful and odd creature on my bee balm.
 I grabbed a few pictures and later confirmed: It was a hummingbird moth!